chiabingxuan/DSA3101-Group-Project/README.md

 - IT / CLB
 - LT13 / Ventus

-Looking at the timelapses for individual bus services, we obtain a few additional insights.
-The following is a list of popular trips, for a given bus service at a given time period:
+Looking at the timelapses for individual bus services, we get a general idea of which bus trips are popular.
+With reference to `data/timelapse_popular_trips`, we obtain the following list of the most frequent bus trips for each bus service, along with their corresponding time periods:

 | Bus Service |                                                                Time Period                                                                |                Start                |                 End                 |
 | :---------: | :---------------------------------------------------------------------------------------------------------------------------------------: | :---------------------------------: | :---------------------------------: |